Find Affordable College Courses

 Brunswick, ME

 Bowdoin College ranked #7 on this year’s Best Value Economics Schools in the New England Region list.
-Located in the town of Brunswick, Bowdoin is a private not-for-profit college with a small student population.
+Located in the town of Brunswick, Bowdoin is a private not-for-profit school with a small student population.

 #8